deso-protocol/docs/README.md

-# What is BitClout?
+# What is DeSo?

-**BitClout is a new type of social network that mixes speculation and social media, and it’s built from the ground up as its own custom blockchain.** Its architecture is similar to Bitcoin, only it can support complex social network data like posts, profiles, follows, speculation features, and much more at significantly higher throughput and scale.
-Like Bitcoin, BitClout is a fully open-source project and there is no company behind it-- it’s just coins and code.
+**DeSo is a new type of social network that mixes speculation and social media, and it’s built from the ground up as its own custom blockchain.** Its architecture is similar to Bitcoin, only it can support complex social network data like posts, profiles, follows, speculation features, and much more at significantly higher throughput and scale.
+Like Bitcoin, DeSo is a fully open-source project and there is no company behind it-- it’s just coins and code.

-## Buying BitClout
+## Buying DeSo

-The BitClout blockchain has its own native cryptocurrency, called BitClout, that you can use to do all kinds of things on the platform, including buy a new type of asset called [“creator coins,” discussed below.](./#what-are-creator-coins)
+The DeSo blockchain has its own native cryptocurrency, called DeSo, that you can use to do all kinds of things on the platform, including buy a new type of asset called [“creator coins,” discussed below.](./#what-are-creator-coins)

-Anyone can buy the BitClout cryptocurrency with Bitcoin in minutes through the app’s built-in decentralized “atomic swap” mechanism, available on [the “Buy BitClout” page](https://bitclout.com/buy-bitclout).
-The supply of BitClout is capped at [approximately 10.8 million](https://bitclout.com/posts/7bf4cfb5a9328c0f42c74454479ce4f889938157ae8208ae9d8120bf5b0f3ffc), roughly half that of Bitcoin, making it naturally scarce.
+Anyone can buy the DeSo cryptocurrency with Bitcoin in minutes through the app’s built-in decentralized “atomic swap” mechanism, available on [the “Buy DeSo” page](https://bitclout.com/buy-bitclout).
+The supply of DeSo is capped at [approximately 10.8 million](https://bitclout.com/posts/7bf4cfb5a9328c0f42c74454479ce4f889938157ae8208ae9d8120bf5b0f3ffc), roughly half that of Bitcoin, making it naturally scarce.

 ## What are Creator Coins?